 The individual award went to Ryan Rodrigues, a clinical care coordinator at CraigCare in Victoria, for the development of the end-of-life trajectory planning tool.

-The tool provides clinicians clear directives with advanced care planning strategies to support residents through their palliative trajectory.
+The tool provides clinicians clear directives with advanced care planning strategies to support residents through their their palliative trajectory.

 Following the success of the tool, it has now been implemented across CraigCare’s seven aged care facilities.